aeternity/protocol/AENS.md

 ### Fee lottery

-It was suggested that the fees for the `.aet` namespace could be distributed to random accounts via a lottery.
+It was suggested that the fees for the `.chain` namespace could be distributed to random accounts via a lottery.